Environment policy and targets

 A significant contribution to reducing energy and related emissions will be due to changing our street lights to LED technology.

 In 2011 we set a target to reduce our carbon dioxide emissions by 2.6% per annum to 2015.
 Read our final progress report (PDF, 412.9 KB).

-All of our services are expected to deliver relevant Kent Environment Strategy priorities and contribute to corporate targets.
+- All of our services are expected to deliver relevant Kent Environment Strategy priorities and contribute to corporate targets.
 We review the environment policy annually and provide reports to senior managers regarding progress against the our environment targets.
-Find out more about the delivery of Kent-wide public sector targets in our Climate Local report (PDF, 1.4 MB).
+Find out more about the delivery of Kent-wide public sector targets in our environment strategy impact report.